Ducretet Thomson

 Ducretet et cie., later Ducretet Thomson was a French company founded by scientist Eugène Adrien Ducretet which produced, among other scientific instruments, an early "plate phonograph", or tinfoil disc player (1879) and a tinfoil phonograph for cylinders.
 The company was later absorbed into the French Thomson Group and the division's product line extended to early televisions.

 The company brand was also used for a record label until the end of the 1950s.
 The label eventually became part of London Records.

+French label that was introduced in 1950 by Compagnie Française Thomson-Houston and Maurice Selmer of Henri Selmer Paris and the Selmer label.
+CFTH were a manufacturer of radios.

+In 1958 Compagnie Française Thomson-Houston went into a partnership with Pathe Marconi, with the companies distributing each other's products.

+Eventually Les Industries Musicales Et Electriques Pathé Marconi [EMI] took over the label in 1961.

+The "Ducretet" part of the name comes from "Ducretet et cie." a company that CFTH acquired in 1929.
+Ducretet et cie. was a French company founded by scientist Eugène Adrien Ducretet which produced, among other scientific instruments, an early "plate phonograph", or tinfoil disc player (1879) and a tinfoil phonograph for cylinders.

+The repertoire focused on world music, including UNESCO recordings.

+Today back catalog is owned by Warner Music France [Warner Music Group].